DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP2.txt

 --> RetiledSearch is kinda like the Bing Search app on WP8.0/8.1 without Cortana, except it opens the search results in your browser and there's no image yet.

 --> The default accent color is Cobalt (#0050ef) and the default theme is the dark theme.
+You can change the Accent color in the config file in `./RetiledSettings/configs/themes.config`, and it can be copied to `~/.config/Retiled/RetiledSettings/configs/themes.config` to make editing easier

 --> Some documentation is available online as linked below.
 Please be aware that it might not be comprehensive.